 Many people drink drive because they don't know their limits.

-However, this is not an exact science and you will know your limits better than anyone else, so if after one you feel tipsy, then it is better to be safe than sorry and stay out of the car.
+However, this is not an exact science and you will know your limits better than anyone else.
+So if after one you feel tipsy, then it's better to be safe than sorry and stay out of the car.

 In the UK, the drink-drive alcohol limit for drivers is: